mangodairy/devsite/_Kubernetes/WalkingThroughThePodsPart2.md

 {: .notice--success}
 {: style="text-align: justify;"}

+## let us watch the pod creation output step by step

 Now let us see the pod creation output at each step.
 To facilitate that, I am using a simile for loop with a filtering option in Unix.